waterloo-rocketry/topside/README.md

 #### Requirements

-Python 3.7 or newer is required.
+Python 3.7 is required.
+(Newer versions may not be compatible with the application)

 Required Python packages can be installed using `pip install -r requirements.txt`.